Master of Science in Learning Design and Technology

 Degree candidates may come from a variety of professional backgrounds, including:

-- Working instructional designers seeking to expand their skillset and advance their career
+- Working instructional designer seeking to expand your skill set

-- K-12 educators looking to move beyond the classroom
+- K-12 educator looking to move beyond the classroom

-- Learning and development (L&D) and library science professionals
+- Learning and development (L&D) and human resources (HR) professional

 The MS-LDT program is designed to attract applicants from various areas of education and industry.
 This includes students who already work in traditional training or educator roles that now require instructional design expertise to adapt to the shifting needs of adult learners in both education and industry.